JamesSkemp/words/content/post/game-informer-and-the-xbox-360-playstation-3-debate.md

 +++
 title = "Game Informer and the Xbox 360 / Playstation 3 debate"
-summary = "In this world, there's a number of people who get paid for playing video games.
+description = "In this world, there's a number of people who get paid for playing video games.
 I am not one of those people.
 This is a good reason to trust the people, with a grain of salt, when it comes to said video games.
 This is a look at what Game Informer has to say about the Xbox 360, in the presence of the Playstation 3. [slnet0514:9baacf14-e274-484c-91ac-17ae6f640966]" draft = false comments = true date = "2007-11-11T10:00:00-06:00"